ADD CONDITION

 For adults and children 2 years of age and older, apply to the affected area not more than 3 to 4 times daily and rub in thoroughly until the gel is absorbed.

-What should I do if I have a child under 2 years old?
+What should I do if I have a child under 2 years of age?

 Are there any warnings I should be aware of?